thejpster/website/content/blog/blog-2026-05-16/index.md

 [`armv7a-none-eabi`]: https://doc.rust-lang.org/rustc/platform-support/armv7a-none-eabi.html

 The Armv7-A architecture was followed with [Armv8-A](https://developer.arm.com/documentation/ddi0487/mb/).
 This introduced a third mode of operation - a 64-bit mode mode called AArch64.
-The previous two modes became known as A32 and T32, or collectively called AArch32.
+The ARM and THUMB instruction sets became were renamed A32 and T32, both of which execute in AArch32 mode.
+Most Armv8-A processors support both AArch64 and AArch32 modes (you might have an AArch64 kernel running an AArch32 user-land program, for example), but there are some 64-bit only implementations and some 32-bit only implementations, or implementations that support 32-bit code only running at EL0 (i.e. user-land) and not at EL1 or higher (i.e. kernel mode, hypervisor mode or secure mode).

 More revisions have followed, and we're now on Armv9.2-A or something.

 ### Real-time Profile